 Vikings vs. Falcons Odds & Picks: How We’re Betting Sunday’s Spread

 Todd Kirkland/Getty Images.
-Pictured (left to right): Calvin Ridley, Matt Ryan, Julio Jones
+Pictured (left to right): Atlanta Falcons stars Calvin Ridley, Matt Ryan and Julio Jones.

 Vikings vs. Falcons Odds